Zola Davis

-Zola Nakia Davis (born January 16, 1975) is a former American football wide receiver who played one season with the Cleveland Browns of the National Football League.
-He played college football at the University of South Carolina and attended Burke High School in Charleston, South Carolina.
+Zola Nakia Davis (born January 16, 1975) is an American former professional football wide receiver who played one season with the Cleveland Browns of the National Football League (NFL).
+He played college football at the University of South Carolina.
 He was also a member of the Green Bay Packers and New York/New Jersey Hitmen.

-Early years
+Early life

-Davis played high school football at Burke High School.
+Davis played high school football at Burke High School in Charleston, South Carolina.
 He was a three-time all-state selection, played wide receiver and defensive back and was rated the No. 1 wide receiver in the nation by SuperPrep his senior year.
 He also won three letters in football and four in basketball.

 College career

 Davis played for the South Carolina Gamecocks from 1995 to 1998.
 He finished his college career with 164 receptions for 2,354 yards and 17 touchdowns.
 He was inducted into the South Carolina Athletic Hall of Fame in 2014.